spine/spine.site/app/views/docs/introduction.md

 CoffeeScript won't be everyone's cup of tea, and I've no doubt it'll turn some people of the framework.
 However, if you've qualms about the language, I urge you to at least give it a chance and check it out; you should understand what you're missing.
 I personally think CoffeeScript is a complete revolution in web development.

 For an introduction to the language, see the [The Little Book on CoffeeScript](http://arcturo.github.com/library/coffeescript/).

+Spine's documentation cater for both JavaScript and CoffeeScript developers; you can toggle source code examples between the two languages using the silver handles: <button>»</button>

 ##Learning Spine